 Or at least it isn’t the subject of an all-out ban as it once was.
-As a previous blog post by my Snow colleague points out, the rise of easily downloadable cloud technologies has enabled plenty of business-led IT purchasing in the spirit of improved productivity.
-This trend accelerated when the COVID-19 crisis sent employees home and forced most organizations to quickly stand-up remote work environments.
+The rise of easily downloadable cloud technologies has enabled plenty of business-led IT purchasing in the spirit of improved productivity.
+This trend accelerated with the implementation of remote and hybrid work environments.
 In this new landscape, how can IT wholly block shadow IT?

 Turns out, that isn’t the question to be asking.

 Savvy CIOs know blocking the download and/or installation of applications is much like drinking from a fire hose.
 Even with your best efforts, some will slip by and their price tags, bandwidth requirements and vulnerabilities, unfortunately, come with them.
 The crux of the shadow IT problem though should be security.
 Because throughout it all, your greatest concern should be your organization’s most important asset: your data.

 With a growing emphasis on digital transformation, data as a strategic asset continues to evolve for most organizations.
 As its value climbs, so does its security needs.
 The risk shadow IT brings to your data gets played out in data loss prevention strategies whereby you need to prevent corporate IP from falling into the wrong hands, either illegally by sophisticated cybercriminals intent on profiting from your data or unwittingly from the private use of enterprise-grade collaboration apps who (under terms on consumer EULA) contractually come to own whatever your employees upload.